Contact Us for a Free Consultation (213) 542-0979

 What Is A 1275 Hold When It Comes To Bail?

-Basically, the prosecutors – if they feel that a person might use money from ill-gotten gains in order to bail themselves out – can put a 1275 Hold on their bail and basically tell the judge – look, Your Honor – they can post $50,000.00 bail for example, but we have to see that whatever money they're using for the premium and whatever collateral they're using is clean.
+Basically, the prosecutors – if they feel that a person might use money from ill-gotten gains in order to bail themselves out – can put a 1275 Hold on their bail and basically tell the judge – look, Your Honor – they can post $50,000.00 bail, for example.
+Still, we have to see that whatever money they're using for the premium and whatever collateral they're using is clean.
 In other words, it's not from the crime they've committed.
 They shouldn't be able to use money from drug proceeds, for example, to bail themselves out, so that's when a 1275 hearing is held.
 The attorney cross-examines the witnesses and shows the judge and the prosecutor – yes, this money is clean.
 This money is coming from a family member for example.
 They've got a job.
 They've got a credit card.
 They've got a means of money.
 The premium is going to come from a bank account.
 Look, they have $10,000.00 in there.
 This is the type of stuff that's going to have to be done when it comes to a 1275 Hold in Los Angeles and the person trying to post bail.

 About the Author